 9. Useful interpersonal skills

 You learn values that we are taught very little at school: sharing, altruism, a sense of responsibility, listening and trusting others.
 You learn that you don’t always have to agree with someone to carry out a project together.
-You learn to appreciate the strengths and weaknesses of others.
+And finally, you learn to appreciate the strengths and weaknesses of others.
 Whatever the life path you choose, these qualities set you apart and will be an asset later on.

 10. Learning from the youngest and oldest